Sacraments

 In choosing a Godparent or Sponsor for your child, it is important to consider individuals who not only share the Catholic faith, but live it as well.
 Godparents should play a crucial role in your child’s life, serving as witnesses to the baptism as well as partners in the spiritual upbringing of the child.

-• They must be at least 16 years of age
+- They must be at least 16 years of age

-• They should be practicing Catholics who have received the sacraments of Confirmation and the Holy Eucharist
+- They should be practicing Catholics who have received the sacraments of Confirmation and the Holy Eucharist

-• Although most of the time there are two godparents, each of different sex, you may choose to have only one.
+- Although most of the time there are two godparents, each of different sex, you may choose to have only one.
 This one, or at least one if there are multiples, must have received the sacrament of Confirmation.

-• A baptized person who belongs to a non-Catholic ecclesial community may be admitted only if accompanied by one other who is a confirmed Catholic.
+- A baptized person who belongs to a non-Catholic ecclesial community may be admitted only if accompanied by one other who is a confirmed Catholic.
 The non-Catholic individual will officially be recognized as a witness to the baptism, but not as godparent.

 Baptisms are typically celebrated on the 1st and 3rd Saturdays of the month at 12 pm.

-Baptism of Adult
+Baptism of an Adult

 First Communion & First Reconciliation